 Geoff is a PhD candidate in the Department of Politics and International Relations, and Director of Heriot Media & Governance Pty Ltd. He has extensive experience as a broadcasting executive, strategist and media governance specialist, in Australia and internationally; and served as an ABC foreign correspondent and executive producer.
 Geoff has advised senior management groups and governing boards in a number of Asian countries, as well as Papua New Guinea and the Pacific, the Arabian Gulf and South Africa.
-He chairs the state government’s Screen Tasmania Advisory Board and serves on the board of Island Magazine Inc.
+Between 2012 and 2018, Geoff chaired the Screen Tasmania Advisory Board and its successor, the Screen Tasmania Expert Advisory Group.

 Following a long career with the ABC, Geoff has worked as a consultant/adviser to media and government sector organisations in Australia and internationally, since 2009.
 Through his company, Heriot Media & Governance Pty Ltd, he has provided strategic advice and assistance to the senior management and boards of media organisations undergoing transformation, consulted with government and inter-governmental organisations, undertaken organisational reviews and designed an aid program for Pacific island countries.

 During this period, he wrote and published a well-reviewed nonfiction book (In the South: Tales of sail and yearning), contributed to a number of journals and magazines, chaired the Screen Tasmania Advisory Board during a period of substantial growth in the local industry, and chaired the board of Island Magazine Inc.